David Sinclair Supplements List: Complete 2025 Guide

 • Quercetin: Switched to fisetin in 2025 for superior senolytic activity in studies.

-• Statin: Takes if cholesterol high, but not core daily.
+• Statin: Takes if cholesterol is high, but not core daily.

 How to Optimize Your Own Supplement Routine Like Sinclair